ibrod83/nodejs-web-scraper/readme.md

     const root = new Root({ pagination: { queryString: 'page_num', begin: 1, end: 10 } });//Open pages 1-10.
 You need to supply the querystring that the site uses(more details in the API docs).

-    const jobAds = new OpenLinks('.list-row a', {  getPageData });//Opens every job ad, and calls a callback after every page is done, with the collected data.
+    const jobAds = new OpenLinks('.list-row h2 a', { name: 'Ad page', getPageData: logAd });//Opens every job ad, and calls a callback after every page is done, with the collected data.

-    const images = new DownloadContent('img:first', { name: 'Good Image' });//Notice that you can give each operation a name, for clarity in the logs.

-    const spans = new CollectContent('span');
+    const phones = new CollectContent('.details-desc a.tel', { name: 'Ad phone' })

-    const titles = new CollectContent('h4,h2');
+    const titles = new CollectContent('h1', { name: 'Ad title' });

     root.addOperation(jobAds);
-        jobAds.addOperation(spans);
       jobAds.addOperation(titles);
-        jobAds.addOperation(images);
-    root.addOperation(titles);//Notice that i use the same "titles" object object as a child of two different objects.
-This means, the data will be collected both from the root, and from each job ad page.
-You can compose your scraping as you wish.
+      jobAds.addOperation(phones);

     await scraper.scrape(root);

-    fs.writeFile('./myAds.json', JSON.stringify(ads));//Doing something with the array we created from the callbacks...
+    fs.writeFile('./myAds.json', JSON.stringify(ads), () => { });//Doing something with the array we created from the callbacks...
 })()

 ```
-Let's describe again in words, what's going on here: "Go to https://www.profesia.sk/praca/; Then paginate the root page, from 1 to 10; Then, on each pagination page, open every job ad; Then, collect span,h2,h4 elements and download the first image; Call getPageData callback with each page; Also collect h2,h4 in the root(each pagination)."
+Let's describe again in words, what's going on here: "Go to https://www.profesia.sk/praca/; Then paginate the root page, from 1 to 10; Then, on each pagination page, open every job ad; Then, collect the title and phone of each ad."

 &nbsp;